3bd-dev/wallet-service/README.md

 ## **To Extend the Service**

-To add new payment gateway just 2 steps follow these steps:
+To add new payment gateway follow these steps:
 1. **Creat client that implement the `PaymentGateway` Interface** for new gateways.
 2. **Add New Client with its key to paymentGateways in cmd** in the `cmd/api/wallet/main.go`